C-Section Recovery Timeline

 Once you are able to walk around a bit in the hospital, take a shower, pass gas or have a bowel movement, and lift the baby by yourself, your doctors will discharge you from the hospital.

-This last c-section, I was able to leave earlier than my other c-sections.
+During this last c-section, I was able to leave earlier than in my other c-sections.
 This was mostly because I pushed myself to walk more and I also wanted to get home where I knew I would get more rest.
 However, the one thing I missed the most once I got home, was the hospital bed!